mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 .. figure:: ../../../figures/layertree/layertree_example_dialog_en.png
            :scale: 80
-           :alt: simple Layertree integrated as dialogue with a Layerset and Layer
+           :alt: Simple Layertree integrated as a dialogue with a Layerset and Layer.

            Simple Layertree integrated as dialogue with one Layerset and Layer.

 .. figure:: ../../../figures/layertree/layertree_example_sidepane_en.png
            :scale: 80
-           :alt: complex Layertree integrated in the sidebar with multiple Layersets divided into thematic groups
+           :alt: Complex Layertree integrated in the sidebar with multiple Layersets divided into thematic groups.

            Thematic Layertree integrated in the sidebar with multiple Layersets.

-To configure the Layer tree there are a few linking points to other elements that must be considered:
+To configure the Layertree there are a few connections to other elements that must be considered:

 * `Layersets <../backend/layerset.html>`_
 * `Map element <../basic/map.html>`_